 I do my best to live a heart-centered life, running my heart-centered business, tapping into my heart’s energy when I make decisions, and leading with love as much as possible in my day-to-day interactions and activities.
 But even with that, I sometimes get caught up in what I’m doing to the point that I forget where I’m going.

-When HINDZ said “Believe in your vision,” I saw the jist of what my dreams are, but I felt like there was a glare on the screen of my mind.
-I couldn’t fully focus in on details that I saw before.
+When HINDZ said “Believe in your vision,” I saw the gist of what my dreams are, but I felt like there was a glare on the screen of my mind.
+I couldn’t fully focus on details that I saw before.
 So, I felt inspired to remedy that by picking up my journal and doing a little future self journaling.